Costa Rica: a treasure trove of wildlife and nature

 Another South Island treasure and a testament to the beautiful scenery of New Zealand, this lake is embedded within the heart of the Southern Alps, and sits at the gateway to the Mount Aspiring National Park.
 Make a deep connection with nature and absorb the tranquillity of its ancient waters and surrounding valley, formed by glacial erosion more than 10,000 years ago.
 Choose to admire it from dry land or try your hand at a clutch of overwater activities, which include kayaking, paddle boarding, windsurfing, waterskiing and more.
 On its southern edge, the town of Wānaka offers a buzzing and laid-back ambience, and makes a great base for summertime travels and skiing holidays alike.

-Have these epic landscapes inspired you to take a cinematic New Zealand journey of your own?
+Have these epic landscapes of New Zealand inspired you to take a cinematic journey of your own?
 Get in touch with one of our on-the-ground experts to start planning your next big trip.